braincore/hai-cli/README.md

     "/pin Checking what image tools you have",
     "/exec cairosvg --version",
     "/exec convert -version",
-    "!shscript Generate an SVG of a pelican riding a bicycle and pipe it into `cairosvg` or `convert` and output a png named `pelican-bicycle.png`", "/load pelican-bicycle.png",
+    "!sh Generate an SVG of a pelican riding a bicycle and pipe it into `cairosvg` or `convert` and output a png named `pelican-bicycle.png`", "/load pelican-bicycle.png",
     "/prompt Describe this image in one sentence."
 ]